james-crisp/AppleItem/index.md

 ### Support or Contact

-Contact support@AppleStock.info for more information or any questions you may have.
+Contact support@ItemsApple.com for more information or any questions you may have.